 - Training of Indigenous language workers and teachers.

 The second survey is an online public survey for individuals to complete.
 Focusing on identity, it is designed to collect information on language identification and locations of language speakers.
 Building on the positive feedback regarding the engagement with individuals in NILS1, this survey provides a platform for Aboriginal and Torres Strait Islander peoples to engage with and provide input into NILR, while being easy and simple to answer.
-This second survey to individuals is being implemented by the Department of Communications and the Arts (DoCA).
+This second survey to individuals is being implemented by the Department of Communications and the Arts (DoCA) [go to the DoCA identity and language survey].

 NILR survey of Aboriginal and Torres Strait Islander languages